 “We’re chatting a little bit about the possibility of coming back for something, but I don’t know yet,” she continued.
 “But yeah, I just know that there’s going to be massive, just a lot in store for the next season, a lot of changes, a lot of really cool, I think new beginnings and different, just different places that the show is going to go.”

 There will also be some new faces.
 Alexis Floyd will play Simone Griffin, a “new first-year surgical resident at Grey Sloan,” Deadline reported in July 2022.
 That makes it seem as though the hospital might get their status as a teaching institution restored quicker than expected.
+(Floyd’s character’s name, Simone Griffin, was been changed to Simone Griffith as of September 2022.)

 “Grey’s Anatomy, like all of Shonda [Rhimes]’ canon, is a genre re-defining show that remains masterfully committed to diversity, relevancy and vulnerability,” the Bold Type alum told the outlet amid her casting news.
 “Joining the cast in its 19th season is an immeasurable honor, and quite simply, it’s gonna be wicked fun.”